 Health Behaviour Change

-Health Behaviour Change – what can we learn from those who have already made changes?
+What can we learn from those who have already made changes?

 Aim: To help counter the significant public health challenge posed by preventable illness in the UK by seeking to further understand factors encouraging the adoption of, motivation for and adherence to health behaviour change.